Setup Hardware for Artisan

 Settings- Load, Load Recent, Save

 Menu>Help> is where you go to load and save settings.
 Load Recent is a shortcut to settings you have recently used.
+You can use Artisan with more than roaster by saving two sets of settings and then using Load Recent to change between roasters.

 Information for Troubleshooting